 - Shift North Shore Drive northward to create a meaningful riverfront park

-- Create a new street grid such as Tony Dorsett Drive and widening Mazeroski Way
+- Create a new street grid such including Tony Dorsett Drive, the widening Mazeroski Way, and Chuck Noll Way

 The Stadium Authority, the SEA, the Pirates, and the Steelers entered into a mutual agreement (the Option Agreement) with respect to future North Shore development.
-The Option Agreement gives the Pirates and Steelers development rights to the land between PNC Park and Heinz Field.
+The Option Agreement provides development rights to the Pirates and Steelers on the land between PNC Park and Heinz Field (the Option Area).

 To view the latest financial statement of the Stadium Authority, please click here.